Lake Geneva passenger ferry boats connect Lausanne with Evian and Thonon while pleasure cruise boats go to Montreux

-Tickets for CGN Lake Geneva boats can generally be bought anywhere where train tickets are for sale.
+Tickets for CGN Lake Geneva boats may generally be bought anywhere where train tickets are for sale.
 The simplest is from ticket windows at the boat landings, or when these are close on the boat itself.
 The price is always the same.
 (The exception is the Navibus Autocontrol cruises – mostly Lausanne-Thonon ferries – where tickets must be bought before boarding the boats.)

 It is also possible to buy most tickets and make boat restaurant reservations online from CGN.